Lixissimus/rl/README.md

 ## Experiments

-The following experiments were run for the benchmarks in Release build mode.
+For the benchmarks in the report, the following experiments were run in release mode.
+Once the scene is loaded, hit `space` to start planning and `F12` to reset the planner.

 ### RRT-Connect
 ```